Beginner Coffee Brewing Methods Compared

 In reality:

-• skills transfer between methods
+• Skills transfer between brewing methods

-• taste develops over time
+• Your taste develops over time

-• preferences change as you brew more often
+• Preferences change as you brew more often

 All of these brewing methods can make excellent coffee at home.